-Faculty and graduate students in the Consulting Program of the Departments of Biostatistics and Statistics offer free statistical advice to University of Washington faculty, staff, and students through scheduled 50 minute consulting appointments during academic quarters when class is in session.
+Faculty and graduate students in the Consulting Program of the Departments of Biostatistics offer free statistical advice to University of Washington faculty, staff, and students through scheduled 50-minute consulting appointments during academic quarters when class is in session.
 They provide assistance with:

 - the design of studies and experiments, including the preparation of grant proposals